mattrixk/es-toolkit/emulationstation/.emulationstation/README.md

 Within this folder are 2 Themes:
 - The default Carbon Theme with Video Previews.
 - The BaseVid Theme made just for this Toolkit.
+It supports Video Previews and the new Carousel mod.